-    You will learn to think flexibly, ethically and critically in the context of professional practice, gain advanced research skills and learn to apply these in the field of your choice: health psychology; biopsychology; applied behaviour analysis; psychology in the workplace; as well as different approaches to psychological treatments and the exciting new field of positive psychology.
+You will learn to think ethically and critically in the context of professional psychology practice, choosing psychology papers of specific interest to your future career prospects.
+You develop advanced research skills and learn to apply these in the field of your choice: health psychology, bio-psychology, applied behaviour analysis and psychology in the workplace.
+You also learn about different approaches to psychological treatments and the exciting field of positive psychology.

 557224 Professional Practice and Ethics

 And 4 psychology elective papers and 3 other elective papers approved by the Programme Leader

 Students who wish to seek careers with a Māori development perspective should select the following 4 papers as electives or as an alternative course of study.

 555339 Māori Health, Development and Environment (instead of 555401 Health and Environment)

 567417 Utlising Supervision in Practice